stephenmcd/cartridge/docs/index.rst

 Cartridge
 =========

 Welcome to the Cartridge project.
+Cartridge is a shopping cart application built using the `Django`_ framework.
+It is `BSD licensed`_ and designed to provide you with a clean and simple base for developing e-commerce websites.

+Cartridge also extends the `Mezzanine`_ content management platform and a live demo of Cartridge can be found by visiting the `Mezzanine live demo`_.

 To learn more about Cartridge please read the :doc:`overview` which contains a feature list, installation guide and other general information.

 .. toctree::